Complex vertebral malformation: Origin

 CVM has been traced back to the bull Carlin-M Ivanhoe Bell who lived in the 1980s.
 He was used for two decades in international Holstein breeding for the exceptional milk production he passed on to his daughters.
 Unusually, Carlin-M Ivanhoe Bell was a carrier for two genetic diseases, CVM and Bovine leukocyte adhesion deficiency (BLAD).
 The BLAD and CVM genes are located in different chromosomes.
 When the sire (father) of Carlin-M Ivanhoe Bell, a bull named Penstate Ivanhoe Star, was tested he was found to be a carrier of both CVM and BLAD.
 Carlin-M Ivanhoe Bell's grandsire Osborndale Ivanhoe, however, carried only BLAD.
-Scientists therefore believe that the mutation responsible for CVM occurred either in Penstate Ivanhoe Starissa, or somewhere in his maternal family.
+Scientists therefore believe that the mutation responsible for CVM occurred either in Penstate Ivanhoe Star, or somewhere in his maternal family.

 The CVM syndrome was first found in a Danish Holstein stock in 1999, and during the following years it was also found in the United States, United Kingdom, Netherlands, and Japan.
 Because of the wide international usage of Carlin-M Ivanhoe Bell and the large number of animals descending from him, the CVM gene is found in Holstein cattle throughout the world.
 By the turn of the 21st century, more than 30 percent of the best Holstein sires in both Denmark and Japan were CVM carriers.

 A test for CVM was developed in the turn of the 21st century, and was first used in Denmark in 2000.